Our specialist clinic remains open, to provide all patients with early diagnosis and treatment for skin cancer.

 Advanced diagnostics are available on site, including confocal laser microscopy.
 Treatments ranging from photodynamic therapy, to Mohs surgery are again in house, consultants with a range of skills work at our clinic.

+We are aware of the way Covid-19 has affected cancer care and wish to bypass ill effects.
 The prime value of internal facilities is coherent treatment without delay, although not needing to travel to other centres minimises contact and risk.

 An Ethos Of Support